sistedes/library.manager/README.md

                         Library.
-Published elements will be recorded locally to avoid recreating them. list                Generates different listings of the conference data. register-handles    (DEPRECATED) Registers the Sistedes Handles such that they point to the Digital Library internal Handles. dump-handles-batch  (DEPRECATED) Dumps a set of Handle commands that can be
+Published elements will be recorded locally to avoid recreating them. list                Generates different listings of the conference data. split               (EXPERIMENTAL) Splits a single PDF file containing the full proceedings of a conference and sets up the JSON files required to generate the proceedings in the new Digital Library. register-handles    (DEPRECATED) Registers the Sistedes Handles such that they point to the Digital Library internal Handles. dump-handles-batch  (DEPRECATED) Dumps a set of Handle commands that can be